The best lenses for the Nikon Z6 II and Z6 III in 2025: these truly versatile cameras deserve lenses that follow suit

-Picking the best lenses for the Nikon Z6 II is a balancing act between getting glassware good enough to get the most out this excellent mid-range mirrorless camera, but also not blowing the budget on some of Nikon’s more wildly specced pro lenses, which come with price tags to match.
+Picking the best lenses for the Nikon Z6 II / Z6 III is a balancing act between getting glassware good enough to get the most out this excellent mid-range mirrorless camera, but also not blowing the budget on some of Nikon’s more wildly specced pro lenses, which come with price tags to match.

 There is one fly in the ointment.
 Nikon Z-mount telephotos quickly become very expensive indeed.
 Very good, yes, but very expensive too.
 The one consolation is that while cameras come and go, lenses are for life – or they can at least do good service with several cameras in succession.
-And if you decide to swap your Z6 II for a Z7 II or even a Nikon Z9, you might well be glad that you invested seriously in some top lenses right at the start.
+And if you decide to swap your Z6-line camera for a Z7 II or even a Nikon Z9, you might well be glad that you invested seriously in some top lenses right at the start.

-Best lenses for the Nikon Z6 II in 2023
+Best lenses for the Nikon Z6 II

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.